-PLJ NOTES OF JANUARY 24, 2001 with additions/deletions by PTS

 MANIFESTO ON THE CALIFORNIA ELECTRICITY CRISIS

 Generated and endorsed by an ad-hoc group of concerned professors, former public officials, and consultants.

 Convened under the auspices of the Institute of Management, Innovation, and Organization at the University of California, Berkeley.